JBHilton/hh-npi-modelling/README.md

 Publication version of the Python age-household model.
+A detailed description of the code and examples can be found in this repo's wiki.

 Run the examples from the main repo directory.
 In order to make the `model` directory visible as Python module, run the following from the main directory of the repo e.g.

 On UNIX-like system